Lesser Black-backed Gull Larus fuscus

 Thus, in comparison with Herring Gull, the monthly profile increases significantly earlier, peaks a month or more earlier, and declines more slowly.

 Very small numbers (generally single figures) of the race intermedius are reported each winter.
 This race breeds in southwest Scandinavia and Denmark, and migrates south and south-west to wintering grounds in western Europe and west Africa.
 Thus, it is to be expected in Britain and it is likely that it is significantly under-recorded in the West Midlands Region.
+There are a number of ringing recoveries of this form.
+However, identification of birds away from the breeding range is not straightforward, as there is some variation in the shade of grey of the upperparts in graellsii and very dark individuals can be found breeding in LBBG colonies in Britain.
+In Denmark and the Netherlands, may of the breeding birds are considered to be intermediate between graellsii and intermedius.
+There is some debate over the validity of intermedius as a subspecies rather than simply a cline among graellsii.

 For a discussion of the status, movements and identification of 'Baltic Gull', a key reference is: